sebastiandedeyne/v1.sebastiandedeyne.com/readme.md

 🔗 https://sebastiandedeyne.com

-My personal website!
-I'm open sourcing it because I don't see any reason not to.
+I'm open sourcing this because I don't see any reason not to.

 ## Specs & Features